AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 ## The Command Bus - Distributed

-More often you want multiple instances of command buses in different JVMs to act as one.
+Often time you would want multiple instances of command buses in different JVMs to act as one.
 Commands dispatched on one JVM's command bus should be seamlessly transported to a command handler in another JVM while sending back any results.
 That is where the concept of 'distributing the command bus' comes in.

-There are a couple of concepts that are configurable, regardless of the type of distribute command bus used:
+There are a couple of concepts that are configurable, regardless of the type of distributed command bus that is being used:

 ### Local Segment